 Palmetto (Serenoa repens)

 Serenoa repens (Fam.
 Arecaceae) preparations are well accepted by the majority of users and are not linked to significant side effects [2,3,4].
 There has been no documented evidence of saw palmetto medication interactions.
 In healthy volunteers, saw palmetto had no impact on CYP1A2, CYP2D6, CYP2E1, or CYP3A4 [50,134].
 The most often used herbal formulations for the treatment of benign prostatic hyperplasia are extracts from S. repens berries [2,3,4,5,200].
 Curbicin contains saw palmetto, pumpkin, and vitamin E, and is intended to treat symptoms of benign prostatic hyperplasia.
 The most common herbal remedies for treating benign prostatic hyperplasia are extracts from S. repens berries [2,3,4,5,200].
-Curbicin is a herbal preparation that contains saw palmetto, pumpkin, and vitamin E. It is intended to treat symptoms of benign prostatic hyperplasia.
+Curbicin is an herbal preparation that contains saw palmetto, pumpkin, and vitamin E. It is intended to treat symptoms of benign prostatic hyperplasia.

 Herbal medications have been shown to interact with conventional pharmaceuticals in clinical studies.
 While the majority of these interactions are unlikely to have a clinical impact, a few might represent a severe hazard to public health.
-Combining St. John’s wort with antiviral, immunosuppressive, or anticancer drugs that are metabolised by CYP enzymes and/or are P-glycoprotein substrates, for example, might result in medication failure.
+Combining St. John's wort with antiviral, immunosuppressive, or anticancer drugs that are metabolised by CYP enzymes and/or are P-glycoprotein substrates, for example, might result in medication failure.
 Patients who use herbal remedies before surgery may have serious health issues.
 There have been reports of delayed emergence, cardiovascular collapse, and blood loss.
-According to a recent retrospective analysis of surgery patients who presented to the University of Kansas Hospital’s Anesthesia Preoperative Evaluation Clinic, almost one-fourth of patients stated that they used natural products prior to surgery .
-Clinicians must thus check patients for usage of these supplements before to surgery.
+According to a recent retrospective analysis of surgery patients who presented to the University of Kansas Hospital's Anesthesia Preoperative Evaluation Clinic, almost one-fourth of patients stated that they used natural products before surgery .
+Clinicians must thus check patients for usage of these supplements before surgery.

 Finally, herbal medicines may be utilised by patients who are taking conventional medications at the same time, which might lead to significant side effects.
 Healthcare providers must be well-versed in the expanding body of clinical information about herb-drug interactions.